BiDAlab/mEBAL/README.md

-# Instructions for Downloading edBB
+# Instructions for Downloading mEBAL

 1) [Download license agreement](), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.